yogitasn/ImmigrationETLPipeline/README.md

 <img src="img/etl_graphview.PNG" height="400" alt="ETL_GRAPHVIEW"/>

 A DummyOperator start_pipeline kick off the pipeline followed by 4 load operations.
-Those operations load data from GCS bucket to BigQuery tables.
+Those operations load data from S3 bucket to Redshift tables.
 The immigration_data is loaded as parquet files while the others are csv formatted.
 There are operations to check rows after loading to BigQuery.

 Next the pipeline loads 3 master data object from the I94 Data dictionary.
-Then the F_IMMIGRATION_DATA table is created and check to make sure that there is no duplicates.
+Then the final_immigration table is created and check to make sure that there is no duplicates.
 Other dimension tables are also created and the pipelines finishes.

 ### Scenarios
 Data increase by 100x